 A car accident attorney may be able to help you with the process of securing evidence to support your claim and negotiating a fair settlement with the insurance company.
 They can help ensure the insurance company does undervalue your payout.
 Your attorney will help calculate the value of your vehicle and document other damages so that you have a strong argument for negotiating a just insurance payout.

 If the insurance company does not compensate you properly, you may need to take legal action to recover the damages you suffered.

 Navigating the Car Accident Claims Process for Property Damages

 In most cases, victims of car accidents who do not suffer injuries recover compensation through the insurance claims process.
-The process is generally the same whether you handle it on your own or if you enlist the help of an attorney who can protect your rights and help you prove your case.
+The process is generally the same whether you handle it on your own or if you enlist the help of a New Orleans car accident attorney who can protect your rights and help you prove your case.
 This process includes:

 - Gathering your repair estimates, receipts, and other documentation of your losses